ADHD Between Stimulus and Response

 Counselling for Adult ADHD: Untangling Depression, Anxiety, and Relationships

-I work with a lot of men with ADHD.
-When I first set out in private practice, I didn’t market specifically to men with ADHD.
+I work with a lot of men with ADHD, and am an ADHD-Certified Clinical Services Provider (ADHD-CCSP).
+When I started in private practice, I didn’t reach out specifically to men with ADHD.
 They just showed up, often describing symptoms of depression, anxiety, and difficult relationships.
 Some had already been diagnosed with ADHD, as children or adults, and were aware it was part of the problem.
 Others had begun to wonder, especially as the reality of adult ADHD (not just ADHD in children) has become more widely understood.
 Sometimes I’ve initiated discussions about ADHD as a possibility, and pointed people towards getting assessed.

-Diagnosis and medication can bring great relief, and for some is profoundly life-changing.
-And there’s often still lots going on that therapy can help a person understand and heal.
+Diagnosis and medication can bring great relief, and for some are profoundly life-changing.
+But, as has often been said, “pills don’t teach skills.”
+There’s often lots going on that therapy can help with in terms of shifting the ways you think, feel, and behave, and how you organize your life.
+There’s often also a great need for understanding and healing.
 After all, you may have spent years hearing, and believing, that you’re “lazy,” “disorganized,” or “not living up to your potential.”
-And a life time of ADHD, especially when it’s not been diagnosed or adequately treated, can leave a trail of problems in its wake, affecting your career, your self-worth and your relationships.
+A life time of ADHD, especially when it’s not been diagnosed or adequately treated, can leave a trail of problems affecting your career, your self-worth and your relationships.

 ADHD contributes to distraction, restlessness, and difficulty with time management and following through on goals.
 It can also bring intense emotional ups and downs, and constant feelings of stress and overwhelm.
 Over time, this can lead to anxiety, shame, and depression.
 The pressure of trying valiantly to keep it together, to succeed at work or in relationships, of “masking” and self-doubt, often leads to new difficulties.